 Domestic alternatives: Private equity - real assets provide exposure to inflation related assets and includes investments in partnerships that focus on real assets including timber and wetlands.
 The fair values of this investment type have been determined using the NAV per share (or its equivalent) of the Plan's ownership interest in partners' capital.
-Investments in this category are not redeemable as of June 30, 2022 and 2021.
+Investments in this category are not redeemable as of June 30, 2023 and 2022.
 The underlying assets of the funds are currently in liquidation.

-Domestic alternatives: Private Equity - real estate investments provide stable income and participation in broad economic growth.
+Domestic alternatives: Private equity - real estate investments provide stable income and participation in broad economic growth.
 This type includes real estate funds that invest in global commercial real estate and commingled funds.
 The fair values of the investments in this type have been determined using the NAV per share (or its equivalent) of the Plan's ownership interest in partners' capital.
-As of June 30, 2022 and 2021, 70% and 73%, respectively, of investments in this category are redeemable with a daily or 45-180 day notice.
-It is expected that the underlying assets of the funds will be liquidated over the next eight years, unless the partnership agreement allows for an indefinite continuance.
+As of June 30, 2023 and 2022, 67% and 70%, respectively, of investments in this category are redeemable with a daily or 45-180 day notice.
+It is expected that the underlying assets of the funds will be liquidated over the next thirteen years, unless the partnership agreement allows for an indefinite continuance.

 Domestic alternatives: U.S. credit strategies include investments in assets that focus on U.S. credit strategies to provide an income-focus by utilizing credit dislocation.
 This type includes investments in funds that focus on credit strategies, including direct loans, securitized products, and public-traded debt products.
-As of June 30, 2022 and 2021, 98% and 96%, respectively, of investments in this category are redeemable with a 30-180 day notice.
-It is expected that the underlying assets of the funds will be liquidated over the next year, unless the partnership agreement allows for an indefinite continuance.
+As of June 30, 2023 and 2022, 79% and 98%, respectively, of investments in this category are redeemable with a 30-180 day notice.
+It is expected that the underlying assets of the funds will be liquidated over the next five years, unless the partnership agreement allows for an indefinite continuance.

 Foreign alternatives: Absolute return composite provides income and diversity through below investment grade global credit and distressed debt strategies.
 This type includes global credit and debt securities.
-Investments in this category are not redeemable as of June 30, 2022 and 2021.
+Investments in this category are not redeemable as of June 30, 2023 and 2022.
 It is expected that the underlying assets of the funds will be liquidated over the next year.

 Foreign alternatives: Non-U.S. developed credit provides access to income from a broader pool of assets in Europe.
 This type includes investments in funds that focus on corporate and sovereign bonds of developed economies.
-As of June 30, 2022 and 2021, 35% and 32%, respectively, of investments in this category are redeemable with a daily or 180 day notice.
-It is expected that the underlying assets of the funds will be liquidated over the next eight years, unless the partnership agreement allows for an indefinite continuance.
+As of June 30, 2023 and 2022, 41% and 35%, respectively, of investments in this category are redeemable with a daily or 180 day notice.
+It is expected that the underlying assets of the funds will be liquidated over the next seven years, unless the partnership agreement allows for an indefinite continuance.

 Foreign alternatives: Private equity - composite provides participation in equity and debt instruments that provide for a premium on illiquid assets.
 This type includes investments in partnerships as a limited partner that invest in private equity and private debt.
 The fair values of this investment type have been determined using the NAV per share (or its equivalent) of the Plan's ownership interest in partners' capital.
-Investments in this category are not redeemable as of June 30, 2022 and 2021.
-It is expected that the underlying assets of the funds will be liquidated over the next ten years, unless the partnership agreement allows for an indefinite continuance.
+Investments in this category are not redeemable as of June 30, 2023 and 2022.
+It is expected that the underlying assets of the funds will be liquidated over the next nine years, unless the partnership agreement allows for an indefinite continuance.